itsubaki/gpt-go/README.md

 $ go run .
 ```

 It takes about 40 minutes to train on MacBook Air M3.
+The trained weights will be saved to `model-1.234M` file.
+If you rerun the model, it will pick up the saved weights and continue training.
+The loss should decrease each time, indicating that the model is learning something useful.

 You can train on your own dataset by pointing the `data.dataset` variable to your text corpus.

 To run in chat-only mode once the training is done:
 ```shell